 Just learn to examine the world around you carefully.
-Examine insects and flowers, the patterns in rocks, the changes in weather, the difference in people’s moods and behaviors, etc. That’s the important thing.
+Examine flowers and insects, the patterns in rocks, the changes in weather, the difference in people’s moods and behaviors, etc. That’s the important thing.
 Learn to watch everything closely, and you’ll be ready to spot the unexpected things that I’m talking about.

 Maybe some people can do this and some can’t, I don’t know.
 But we all have basically the same brain, so we should all be capable of expanding our perceptions.

 Also, don’t get too wound up about it.
 Just because you’ve discovered this, don’t think you can go out and convert the world.
-We constantly talk about the importance of creativity and openness, but our current society, at least in “the West”, is profoundly closed to new ideas, especially when they are actually old ideas trying to return.
+We constantly talk about the importance of creativity and openness, but our current society, at least in “the West”, is profoundly closed to new ideas, especially when they are old ideas trying to come back.

 Until mainstream science faces up to such phenomena, few educated people will pay attention.
-Only when Science tells them that these things are real, will most people see them as real.
+Only when science finally tells them that these things are real, will most people see them as real.

 But you are free to go your own way.
-You don’t need anyone’s permission.
-You can go out and explore this mysterious world on your own, regardless of what anyone else thinks.
+You don’t need anyone’s permission to see these things.
+It doesn’t matter what mainstream humanity thinks.
+You can go out and explore this mysterious world on your own.